-The Cornell-r4 Applied AI Initiative, a collaboration between Cornell Engineering, Arts & Sciences, CIS and r4, brings together cross-disciplinary scholars and industry experts in data science, advanced mathematics and leading-edge technology to help solve business and societal problems.
+The Cornell-r4 Applied AI Initiative, a collaboration between Cornell Engineering, Arts & Sciences, CIS and r4 Technologies, brings together cross-disciplinary scholars and industry experts in data science, advanced mathematics and leading-edge technology to help solve business and societal problems.

 The Institute strives to:

 - Deliver business system innovations that improve economic outcomes

 - Identify new models of working that advance human potential

 - Have a positive impact on societal and environmental challenges facing the world

 There are three pillars of the Cornell/r4 partnership:

 - Higher Education.
 Cornell will evolve its curriculum to include required gateway courses in data science and artificial intelligence for all undergraduates, as well as Masters’ Program project teams – multidisciplinary teams that take on real-world problems with industry leaders and r4.